New York University School of Law

 The purpose of the Deans Meetings are to inform the administration of current student concerns, follow up on past recommendations made by the student body, and allow the administration to give the SBA a briefing on issues the administration is currently considering.

 The scheduling of the Dean’s Meetings should be a collaborative effort between the SBA Executive Board and the Dean’s office.
-There shall be Dean’s meetings at least three times per semester if scheduling between the Dean’s office and the SBA permits.
+There shall be Dean’s meetings at least twice times per semester if scheduling between the Dean’s office and the SBA permits.

 4. Internal Standing Committees

 Each standing committee shall be run by a chair and comprise of members who shall be selected as set forth in Sections 4.2–4.5.